farm-ng/amiga-dev-kit/website/docs/concepts/tracks_and_waypoints/README.md

 For that purposes, please refer to **[Concepts - Transforms & Poses](/docs/concepts/transforms_and_poses)** before continuing on with this overview.

-## Creating and Propagating Poses for the Controller
+## Creating and Propagating Poses for the Track Follower

 When you want the Amiga to perform a specific movement, you need to provide it with a series of poses that describe that movement.